 I’m a software engineer residing in Midhurst, the heart of the South Downs.
-With an umbilical cord to London, I currently work on data visualisation tools, and previously worked on the team behind theguardian.com and the Guardian's web based content management system, Composer.
+I currently work at Unsplash, and previously worked on the team behind theguardian.com and the Guardian's web based content management system, Composer.

 Being passionate about the open web, I aim to work on software that exploits the decentralised nature of the web to solve non-trivial, critical problems.
 With a strong background in arts as well as engineering, I approach web development in its entirety: UX, performance, and functional programming are some of the things I enjoy most.
 I also love the art of photography as a tool for life documentation.

 - Scribe, a web rich text editor, built for the Guardian's CMS

 - Sbscribe, a social news and feed reader.